M HKA Museum of Contemporary Art Antwerp

 Maurits Callewaert, Luna Cortes Osorio, Yana De Gryse, Nora El Sayed, Noortje De Meyere, Willem Luyten, Hannah Matthys, Marie-Julie Van de Sijpe, Amélie Vanhaecht, and Marie Wens (students MA in Theatre and Film Studies, University of Antwerp), under the supervision of Dr. Liesje Baltussen and Prof. Dr. Steven Jacobs.

 For Antwerp Art Weekend's 11th anniversary, M HKA functions as the central location.
-Here you can visit our official Antwerp Art Info Point, and participate in a special project showcasing new works by the laureates of the 2024 Antwerp Art Graduation Prize: Julie Bierich and Julia Tröscher.
+Here you can visit our official Antwerp Art Info Point, and participate in a special project showcasing new works by the laureates of the 2024 Antwerp Art Graduation Prize: Julia Tröscher, Juli Bierich and Emma Mann.
 Celebrate the kick-off of our 11th edition, with a banging opening party in the museum on Thursday May 29, from 21:00-01:00.

 M HKA Museum of Contemporary Art is Antwerp’s museum for art, film and visual culture in the widest sense.
 Since 1987, M HKA has been housed in a converted warehouse in Antwerp’s South district, and possesses 4000 square metres of exhibition space devoted to art from 1960s to the present day.
 It offers a space of encounter for the public and the artistic community alike with contemporary art, bridging the international and the regional, culture and society, tradition and innovation, reflection and presentation.